It's easy to link directly to a specific time in a YouTube video. All you have to do is add a

 t parameter to the end of the URL that indicates the time position in seconds.
 Here's an example that links to Post Malone's Nirvana tribute benefit concert for the coronavirus pandemic 118 seconds in when the performance begins:

-t=118 parameter causes the video to begin playing zero minutes and eight seconds after the beginning.
+t=118 parameter causes the video to begin playing one minutes and 58 seconds after the beginning.
 There's also a way to accomplish the same thing when embedding a video.
 Add a

 start parameter to the video's embedded URL in the

 iframe tag.
 The value of start should be the number of seconds to skip before playback.

 For a shortcut to this command, pause a YouTube video, right-click the video and choose Copy Video URL at Current Time.